-Through the study of literature and the practice of writing, the successful English major will be able to identify a diverse range of historically and culturally significant texts; analyze and evaluate those texts, and develop original ideas and opinions on a wide range of historical and contemporary issues.
-The English degree ensures a sound general education in the humanities and sciences while allowing students the opportunity to pursue individual interests in particular literatures or creative writing.
-The AA—English may serve as a stepping stone to a four-year degree in English or related majors.
+The program ensures a sound general education in the Humanities and Sciences while allowing students to pursue individual interests in literatures or creative writing.
+The associate degree can serve as a stepping stone to a four-year degree in English or related majors.
 This program is available 100% online.

 |ENGL 101C||English Composition||4|